Best-Rated Ovens

 Microwave ovens

-Technically, your microwave is a form of oven, and they are great for heating food rapidly.
+Microwaves are great for heating food rapidly.
 However, for the most part, they are sub-par when it comes to all-round cooking, as they can’t brown or crisp food and don’t cook evenly – hence the rotating table!
-However, it’s common to find smaller ovens that also have a microwave oven function, which can be ideal for small kitchens.
+Some conventional ovens also have microwave functions, which can be ideal for saving space in small kitchens.

 Air fryers

-Air fryers have been hugely popular over the past few years.
-But despite the fancy name, an air fryer is essentially a small convection oven.
-By making the cooking area smaller, and by placing the heating element and fan directly on top, you can get crispy food that cooks quickly.
+Air fryers have become hugely popular.
+But despite the name, an air fryer is essentially a small convection oven.
+Air fryers feature small cooking areas, and powerful heating elements, which deliver fast cooking and crispy results.

 Self-cleaning ovens